aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_RESOURCE_GROUPS"></a>

-Whether resource groups are enabled.
-This is needed because of new attributes for structs and a change in storage representation.
+Whether resource groups are enabled.<br/> This is needed because of new attributes for structs and a change in storage representation.

 <pre><code>const RESOURCE_GROUPS: u64 &#61; 9;<br/></code></pre>